Before being banned in the late 1970s, lead was a common additive to paints. It helped make it more durable and

 It’s good to even test the old wooden toys in your kids’ room if these are stained or painted with old paint.

-All these testing and steps will ensure better safety for your completely family.
+All these testing and steps will ensure better safety for your complete family.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.